orbitalchicken/Roadmap/Triaged.md

 - In the file-manager the number of emblems has been reduced.
 It takes some effort to create extra ones.
 It would be great to have an application that automates this process (Else you have to use gimp and put the result with the right name in the proper folder).

+- panel date and time item is set as bitstream vera fonts, but bitstream vera fonts not installed

 Can't reproduce
 ---------------